atox120/w251_fp/README.md

 [>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>] 55/55, 2.9 task/s, elapsed: 19s, ETA:     0s
 ```

+The pytorch model files are stored in the folder *workspace/Video-Swin-Transformer/work_dirs/k400_swin_tiny_patch244_window877.py*.
+Note the .py in the folder name, this is by design.
+There is a .pth for each epoch but the best model is updated with the name "best_top_1_acc_epoch_<number>.pth".
+The latest epoch model with that label is the best model for inference based on the performance on the validation dataset.

+### 2.5 Inference on the cloud

 ### Edge devices - untested.

 ***The instructions are for building on a Jetson device.***